GarryLiuN/CC3K/README.md

 ##How To Use

 * Checkout the source: `git clone git://github.com/GarryLiuN/CC3K.git`.
-* Go to code directory and use the Makefile to compile
+* Go to code directory and use the Makefile to compile.
+* `./cc3k` to run the game.

 ##Commands